 This study investigated the nature of the mental representations that participants create when reading instructions.
-More specifically, we investigated whether instructions are represented in a “list” format (that is, simply rehearsing the corresponding words) or a in deeper, “structured” format (that, encoding the specific connections between stimuli and operations, and between different operations).
+More specifically, we investigated whether instructions are represented in a “list” format (that is, simply rehearsing the corresponding words) or in a deeper, “structured” format (that is, encoding the specific connections between stimuli and operations, and between different operations).
+Basing on the findings from the past RITL studies, what kind of forms that these representations take when people learn new tasks has been in a black-box.
+If representations take the “list” format, length of the instruction becomes the key factor which influences participants’ ability to learn novel instruction.
+However, if representation takes a structured format, the speed would depend on how the information in the instruction is organized, designed, written, and ordered.
 To examine this question, we used a recently developed Rapid Instructed Task Learning (RITL) paradigm, which permits to explicitly separate the encoding phase from the execution phase of a single set of instructions.
 Our results indicate that participants spontaneously divide the instructions into meaningful chunks according to their deep structure, as shown by the increase encoding times when the deep structure was organized in three vs. two chunks, independent of the total number of operations in the instructions.
 Conversely, execution times were not affected by how instructions were chunked, which is precisely what one would expect if participants had already memorized the way to connect operations in series and properly apply them to stimuli and intermediate results.
+Finally, we found the significant and consistent result in both length 3 and length4.

 These findings may help us reconsider the way to control our performance of learning new instructions.
 We showed that the speed of learning new instruction is influenced by the deep structure of the instruction and more complex the deep structure become, more time it requires to be encoded.
 This suggests that there would be a much room of improvement for current instructions used in daily situations.
 For example, instead of the evaluating the difficulty of an instruction based solely on the length, educators may evaluate the deep structure of the instructions and reconstruct it to make it more feasible while keeping the mass of information same.